-- Find a local charity organization that will pick up donations from your front porch so that you don’t have to make a trip to donate them.
-If this service is unavailable in your area, put the box in your car when it is full, and drop it by the donation spot on a day that you’re already running errands in that area.
+- Find a local charity organization that will pick up donations from your front porch rather than at their donation center.
+If this service is unavailable in your area, put the box in your car as soon as it is full.
+Then, drop it by the donation spot on a day that you’re already running errands in that area.

 Time Saving Tips to Increase Productivity